Lance Gibbs: Record

 Gibbs is the oldest player to reach 300 Test wickets, doing so at the age of 41 in 1975/76.

 International cricket five-wicket hauls

 Gibbs' first five-wicket haul came a month after his debut, when he took 5 wickets for 80 runs against Pakistan in the fourth Test of the latter's 1957–58 tour of the West Indies.
-His best bowling figures are 8 for 38 which he took in the third innings of the third Test between the West Indies and India at the Kensington Oval in Barbados.
+His best bowling figures are 8 for 38 which he took in the third innings of the third Test between the West Indies and India at the Kensington Oval in Barbados in 1961–62.
 Described by Cecil Kippins as "the greatest ever bowling spell in Test Cricket", Gibbs took the eight wickets in a sixteen-over spell, conceding six runs.
-Although Gibbs played ODI cricket, he made just three appearances, during which his best bowling figures were 1 for 12.
+Late in his career, Gibbs made three appearances in ODI cricket, during which his best bowling figures were 1 for 12.